dxw/renovate-config/README.md

 # dxw Standardised Renovate Configs

+**These are under development, and may change without warning.
+We recommend not using them (yet) for anything which is mission critical.**

 This repository holds some standard configurations for [Renovate](https://www.mend.io/renovate/), our preferred dependency update bot.

 ## How to use